SNRI-Formula91/Starlit_Compiler/README.md

 1. Download the localization files.
 If you are want to make updates for a later game version, you will need to download localization files for the base version and every version after up to the one that is currently in use.
 2. Create a folder that will hold all the localization files and the Starlit Compiler.
 This will be your **workspace**.
 ## Setup
-1. Download the latest release.
+1. Download the latest release of the **Starlit Compiler.zip** file.
 2. Extract the contents of the release into your workspace directory.

 # Usage